 Generators

 Generators are power plants that make electricity.
 Generation can be a deregulated function unless the facility is located in a region where transmission constraints inhibit energy from being imported and exported from the ISO grid.
 In this case such plants are referred to as Reliability-Must-Run or Regulatory-Must-Run units.
-Utilities still control the majority of generation are regulators are forcing them to sell these plants to the highest bidder in a effort to encourage competitive markets.
-Other generation is controlled by Qualified Facitlites (QFS).
+Utilities still control the majority of generation but regulators are forcing them to sell these plants to the highest bidder in a effort to encourage competitive markets.
+Other generation is controlled by Qualified Facilities (QFS).

 QFs were built in response to the Public Utilities Regulatory Policies Act (1978) that was passed to encourage energy efficiency in an era of high energy prices in part resulting from market power exercised by the Organization of Petroleum Exporting Countries (OPEC).
 These long-term contracts generally require the UDCs to pay a capacity charge and an energy charge, the sum of which is generally in excess of market prices.
 There is also much debate on whether the UDC’s should be encouraged to “buy out” these contracts to minimize Stranded Costs to ratepayers.